Measuring Synthetic Eval Data Quality (SynAE)¶

 | Diversity | How much of the real-data spread does the synthetic set cover? | Vendi Score, Attribute Diversity |

-Synthetic eval datasets diverge from production silently because the generator's prior is not the user's prior.
-Generators sample from model-induced distributions — templated prompts, in-context examples, fixed tool schemas — while production samples from real intents, tool errors, and multi-step plans.
-A synthetic suite that passes can still let a deploy regress against real users.
+Synthetic datasets diverge from production silently because the generator's prior is not the user's.
+Generators sample from model-induced distributions — templated prompts, in-context examples, fixed tool schemas — while production samples real intents, tool errors, and multi-step plans.
+A passing synthetic suite can still let a deploy regress where a golden query pair suite would not.

-SynAE works by decomposition: scoring each trace component on each pillar attributes ranking distortion to a specific axis instead of a black-box pass/fail.
-The paper grounds this in controlled experiments where each generation failure mode moves a predictable pillar in a predictable direction (arxiv.org/abs/2605.22564).
+SynAE counters this by decomposition: scoring each trace component on each pillar attributes ranking distortion to a specific axis rather than a black-box verdict.
+The paper grounds this in controlled experiments where each generation failure mode moves a predictable pillar (arxiv.org/abs/2605.22564).

 | Generation choice | Validity | Fidelity | Diversity | What to do |